Most people don’t know hand therapy is a specialised field of occupational therapy until they are injured.

 Occupational therapy helps people fully participate in activities in their day-to-day lives.

-According to Occupational Therapy Australia, the profession helps people cope with demands, adapt to tasks and overcome every-day challenges.
+Therapy Australia, the profession helps people cope with demands, adapt to tasks and overcome every-day challenges.

 “They do this by using a person’s usual daily activities and tasks (their ‘occupations’) in a therapeutic way,” the OTA website states.